0n0w1c/grubefi-rpi4/README.md

 A PKGBUILD for Manjaro ARM RPi4 images. \
 It will convert a RPi4 from booting via firmware to UEFI and grub. \
-It also will revert back to firmware upon removal. \
+It will revert to firmware upon removal. \
 You can install and remove at will, with or without rebooting.

 Minimal change to how a Manjaro ARM RPi4 installation is maintained. \